Vikkugowth/Registration-and-Login-Validation-with-MySQL-and-MongoDB/README.md

 If the update is successful, you will be redirected to the profile page.
 If you have any issues with sign-up, login, or updating your account details, please contact the project owner for assistance.

+Credits

+This project was created by [Pradeep G].
+If you have any questions or feedback, please contact me at [vikkugowth@gmail.com].